Tidal Wave (1973) and related work:

-That may sound funny, but there is almost no comic relief.
-Instead, although there is no supernatural fantasy involved, there is plenty of crappy spectacle.
+That may sound funny, but there is almost no comic relief or supernatural fantasy in this production.
+Instead, there is plenty of crappy spectacle.
 An open shelter somehow catches fire and almost everyone in it is killed, inexplicably failing to walk out.
 On day two after the biggest earthquakes, survivors are attacked by a wild boar, as if boars could find nothing to scavenge at that point.
 One character in the weirdly depopulated apocalyptic landscape steps on a civilian’s perfectly intact high-explosive land mine, presumably an illegal extreme rarity.
-Instead of shutting down safely, as most of them would in reality, nuclear power plants apparently have Chernobyl-style meltdowns, leading to radioactive rain.
+Nuclear power plants apparently have Chernobyl-style meltdowns, leading to radioactive rain.
 An invisible, immediately lethal cloud of gas blankets a valley for no apparent reason.
-A barge full of Japanese racists inexplicably explodes.
-If this stuff was meant to seem plausible, it’s a major failure.
-It’s not as dumb as the out-of-control machinery in A Wind Named Amnesia (1990), but then again, there is much less other stuff on offer here.
+A barge full of Japanese racists explodes, again for no apparent reason.
+I think this stuff was meant to seem plausible.
+Granted, it’s not as dumb as the out-of-control machinery in A Wind Named Amnesia (1990).

 More than Higuchi’s 2006 version, this one takes the focus off Onodera and Tadokoro.
-The former participates, but not as an action hero; he’s almost completely disabled by a spinal injury, which is an interesting touch.
+The former participates, but not as an action hero.
+He’s almost completely disabled by an incurable spinal injury, which is an interesting touch.
 Tadokoro barely appears but is commemorated with a statue, in the classic lab coat of mad scientists in Tezuka comics.
 Like Higuchi, Yūasa does the stereotypical thing in contemporary Japanese animation: He shifts the focus onto a cute girl, here a talented teenage athlete protagonist who must bear the burden of everybody else’s sacrifice.